ppico20/OSCIL8-ML/README.md

 ## Acknowledgments

-- The developers and contributors of PyTorch, Ray Tune, and other open-source libraries used in this framework.
+- The developers and contributors of PyTorch, scikit-learn, and other open-source libraries used in this framework.

 ## Credits